ETS-ReactNative3/open-source-app/README.md

 Description:
 Welcome to my open source project!
 It s a react native mobile application meant to be a more well rounded calendar, built using expo framework.
 For the backend (still in developement ) i will be using nodejs and express.
+A website version using react is in the works aswell.

 Contributing: